-Aluling Bridge connects the provinces of Ilocos Sur and Mountain Province.
+Aluling Bridge connects the provinces of Ilocos Sur and the Mountain Province.

-7. Gollum suluensis is a shark named after Gollum of the movie “Lord of the Rings” and Philippines’ very own Sulu Sea.
+7. A shark named after Gollum and Philippines’ Sulu Sea.

-Discovered in Sulu, this New Zealand shark is one of the species of the genus Gollum.
-Compared to its cousin G. attenuatus, this shark has a “darker, plainer and less contrasted coloration, softer body, shorter and broader snout, smaller spiracle, larger pectoral fin, wider head, as well as larger proportions of the nostril, mouth and interorbital space.”
+Compared to its cousin, the New Zealand gollumshark (G. attenuatus), the Sulu gollumshark has a “darker, plainer and less contrasted coloration, softer body, shorter and broader snout, smaller spiracle, larger pectoral fin, wider head, as well as larger proportions of the nostril, mouth and interorbital space.”

-8. The first same-sex marriage in the Philippines was between two NPA members.
+8. The first same-sex marriage in the Philippines.